 Mood Boosting Trick #1: Include mood-boosting carbohydrates throughout your day.

-• Have oatmeal at breakfast, whole wheat bread or a baked potato at lunch or dinner…Baked Potatoes are one of the best foods for creating your body’s feel good chemical, serotonin.
+Eat food that will naturally change your brain chemistry: Oatmeal at breakfast, whole wheat bread or a baked potato at lunch or dinner…Baked Potatoes are one of the best foods for creating your body’s feel good chemical, serotonin.
 It will kick serotonin into high gear.
 Serotonin is a neurotransmitter that combats pain, decreases appetite, and produces calm or sleep.
 A baked Potato is actually a triple bonus food since it’s also a good source of vitamin C, a vitamin that helps with serotonin production.
 (Bonus: it may also ward off winter colds since it has 45% of the Daily Value of vitamin C.) Plus, it’s a good source of potassium which may help to fight anxiety and also lowers blood pressure.

 Note: Keep your portions in check.
 One slice of whole wheat bread, ½ cup of cooked oatmeal or a 5.3 ounce potato all are roughly 100 calories.

 Mood Boosting Trick #2: Be sure to get Vitamin D in your day